Welcome To The Good Food Network! Please Click Here To View A Round Up Of This Weeks French Fine Food News And Special Offers!

 This first step beyond the Quiberon Peninsula was the beginning of what would become a considerable development of stores along the Western Coasts of France.
 Backed up 10 years in later, in 1982, by the development of a mail order system due to demand for La Belle Iloise range throughout France!
 So looking back now in the era of the online world, they were visionaries!

-The success of direct sales via it’s network of stores as well together with it’s mail order business transformed the companies organisation, essentially with a view to keeping this model, but scaling it.
+The success of direct sales via its network of stores as well together with its mail order business, transformed the company’s organisation, essentially with a view to keeping this model, but scaling it.
 So in 1993, the Cannery relocated to a new, much larger and more modern factory (still located in Quiberon).

 The Modern La Belle-Iloise Factory Since 1993